awfrok/obsidian-plugin-bibtex-entry-view/README.md

 ## known bugs or malfunctioning

 - It seems that the plugin does not show suggestions irregularly when using a plugin `Various Complements`.
-Looking into this problem. (@ v 0.2.0)
+Looking into this problem. (@ v.
+0.2.0)

 ## what is planned to add next